cloudfoundry/docs-bosh/content/links.md

 There are two possible ways to fix this:

-* Add the `provides` section of the providing job in the release manifest to rename the link using the `as` property.
+- Add the `provides` section of the providing job in the release manifest to rename the link using the `as` property.
-* Introduce a second release to provide a backup job with a different link name or type.
+- Introduce a second release to provide a backup job with a different link name or type.

-___
+---

 ## Links FAQ

-Q: What characters are valid for link names?<br/>
+Q: What characters are valid for link names?
 A: All Unicode characters can be used in names.
 However a name cannot begin with a colon (`:`).

-Q: When are cross-deployment links resolved?<br/>
+Q: When are cross-deployment links resolved?
 A: They are only resolved during a deployment of the consumer.
 The provider is ready for consumption after a successful deploy of the provider deployment.

-Q: If a cross-deployment provider is deleted what happens to the consumer?<br/>
+Q: If a cross-deployment provider is deleted what happens to the consumer?
 A: Consumers will continue to have access to the link until the consumer deployment is redeployed.
 Consumer VMs can be recreated without losing the links' values.
 On redeployment, links will no longer resolve if the provider is no longer available.

-Q: Are releases the only entities that can provide and consume links?<br/>
+Q: Are releases the only entities that can provide and consume links?
 A: No, there are other entities that can provide links, such as [manual links](links-manual.md), and [external links](links-api.md).
 There are also [custom link providers](links.md#custom-provider-definitions) which variables can use to [consume some DNS values](dns.md#dns-variables-integration).